indeedeng/imhotep/docs/troubleshooting.md

 Try to combine multiple regex filters on the same field into a single regex.
 For example, use `ref!=~"(apple|ifa_|orange123).*"` instead of `ref!=~"apple.*" ref!=~"ifa_.*" ref!=~"orange123.*"`

-RegEx filtering becomes particularly expensive in the following situations:
+Regex filtering becomes particularly expensive in the following situations:
 * when used on fields with a large number of distinct terms, such as myTerm
 * when terms are long, such as URLs
 * when querying long time periods containing a large number of shards